An interview with Mark De-Lisser.

 Singology was born out of that desire that everybody is welcome, regardless of age, gender, race, or whether you think you can sing, whatever you’ve done wherever you’ve been, just come along and sing.

 Q: How do you get people to start singing?

 For new singers you can start by giving them the license to sing whatever comes out of their mouth.
 In my workshops, I ask everyone to create sounds as they’re walking around the room, it can be any sound, just create some noise!
 And that’s it, the journey of exploring your voice has begun.

 Q: What has been your favourite song to work on for the tchzant app and why?

 I Vow to Thee My Country because there’s something about it that stirs me.
 I enjoyed every second of arranging this song for tchzant.

 Q: If you had to listen to one song for the rest of your life, what would it be and why?

 Total Praise by Richard Smallwood.
-It’s a gospel hymn style song.
+It’s a gospel hymn-style song.
 I remember hearing it for the first time in 1991 and thought it was beautiful.
 It’s short but incredibly powerful.
-I could absolutely listen to that it all day long.
+I could absolutely listen to that all day long.

 Mark was talking to Ione Haynes, Marketing Coordinator at The Choral Hub.